 Nine highly trained paramedics were assigned to CEU teams under the direction of CMPD.
 These teams were responsible for ensuring protests remained peaceful and responding to any outbreak of civil disturbance.
 Paramedics on the CEU teams provide rapid medical support to officers and civilians who become ill or injured during a protest or civil disturbance.
 Six tactical paramedics were also deployed with the CMPD SWAT team at strategic locations throughout the city.

-Outside of the secure zone Medic deployed 55 ambulances to handle the day-to-day needs of Mecklenburg County, along with any patient transfers from inside the DNC secure zone.
-The agency also strategically positioned its two mass casualty buses and mass casualty response vehicle to respond to any major events that might occur.
+Outside of the secure zone Medic deployed 55 ambulances to handle the day to day needs of Mecklenburg County, along with any patient transfers from inside the DNC secure zone.
+The agency also strategically positioned its two mass casualty busses and mass casualty response vehicle to respond to any major events that might have occurred.

 By all accounts the 2012 DNC was a huge success.
 There were no serious security breaches, the protests didn’t materialize into anything violent or unmanageable, and Medic was able to successfully handle the call volume and extra responsibilities that came with hosting the DNC.
 Call volume for the week of the DNC was up nearly 25% over the same holiday week the year prior (1,895 vs. 1,532), yet the agency was still able to maintain county contract compliance with regard to response times.